 Taxable income up to €19,500 is effectively exempt from income tax.
 Taxable income exceeding this amount is subject to progressive income tax rates ranging from 20% to 35% (for income exceeding €60,000).

 Key Tax Benefits for Expatriate Individuals

 Income tax exemptions for taking up employment in Cyprus

 An expatriate individual relocating to Cyprus (irrespective of his/her tax residency or domicile status) is eligible to one of the following income tax exemptions on employment income:

 - 20% of the remuneration or €8,550 (whichever is the lower) from any employment exercised in Cyprus by an individual who was resident outside Cyprus before the commencement of his/her employment in Cyprus.
-The exemption applies for a period of three years* from 1 January following the year of commencement of the employment. *The exemption period is expected to increase from five to ten years and from three to five years respectively.
+The exemption applies for a period of five years from 1 January following the year of commencement of the employment and applies for tax years up to 2020.

 Income tax exemption for overseas employment